-James Ebert is a commercial litigator who assists clients with avoiding, managing, and resolving a range of commercial disputes through sound legal analysis, strategic guidance, and cost-efficient matter management.
-His practice is focused on high-stakes disputes, with particular attention on the construction and infrastructure sectors, joint venture disputes, and other complex disputes for large multinationals.
+James Ebert is a commercial litigator who acts for global and domestic clients in a range of commercial disputes and risks, providing strategic guidance throughout the life cycle of actual or anticipated disputes.
+His practice is focused on high-stakes disputes, with particular attention on the construction and infrastructure sectors, significant joint venture and M&A disputes, and other complex disputes for large multinationals.

-James has represented clients in the NSW and Queensland Supreme Courts, the Federal Court of Australia, and in appellate proceedings in the Federal Court and the High Court of Australia.
-He also has assisted in the successful negotiation and mediation of several major disputes.
+James has represented clients in the New South Wales (NSW) and Queensland Supreme Courts, the Federal Court of Australia, and appellate proceedings in the Federal Court and the High Court of Australia.
+He also regularly provides advice on anticipated dispute risk avoidance and management and acts in expert determinations and other alternative dispute resolution methods.

-Prior to joining Jones Day he worked at a major Australian firm, where he was involved in several large, complex disputes and litigation proceedings, including a high-profile multimillion dollar construction and development dispute in NSW and Queensland, and a significant securities and professional services class action in the Federal Court of Australia.
+Prior to joining Jones Day, James worked at a major Australian firm, where he was involved in several matters, including a multimillion dollar construction and development dispute in NSW and Queensland, and acted for an audit and professional services firm on matters regarding a large Australian corporate collapse.

 - University of New South Wales (LL.B. and B.Comm.
 2009)